haiku/website/content/guides/virtualizing/xen.md

 pacman -S ovmf
 ```

-Lastly, you will have to enable the `libvirtd` daemon, as it is not enabled by default.
+Lastly, you will have to enable the `libvirtd` daemon, as it is not enabled by default:

 ```sh
 sudo systemctl enable --now libvirtd